mwatts15/openworm_docs/process.rst

 Data modelling
 --------------
 Biophysical and anatomical data are included in the database.
 A sketch of some proposed features of the data model is below.
 Also included in our model are the relationships between these types.
 Given our choice of data types, we do not model the individual interactions between cells as entities in the database.
 Rather these are described by generic predicates in an `RDF triple <http://stackoverflow.com/a/1122451>`__.
 For instance, neuron A synapsing with muscle cell B would give a statement (A, synapsesWith, B), but A synapsing with neuron C would also have (A, synapsesWith, C).
 Data which belong to the specific relationship between two nodes is attached to an `rdf:Statement object <http://www.w3.org/TR/rdf-schema/#ch_statement>`__ which points to the statement.
+This choice is intended to easy querying and extension later on.

 Nervous system
 ~~~~~~~~~~~~~~